Services

 Checking your FBI background check status is only possible through a professional service like Globeia, who offer online tracking systems.
 If you submitted directly to the FBI, your only option is to wait for the processing timeline to complete.

-30. What should I do if my background check is taking longer than expected?
+30. What should I do if my FBI background check is taking longer than expected?

 Keep in mind that the FBI receives thousands of requests daily, and processing times can vary.
 Avoid submitting duplicate applications, as this can actually slow down the process and create confusion in their system.